If you’re looking for a Grammarly alternative, you’ve come to the right place.

 However, Quillbot shines if you are looking for free alternatives to help you summarize and paraphrase a text and check the grammar.
-Quillbot is also fantastic for people who want to avoid creating an account to use the software program or those looking for a simple user interface and a more affordable version of a spelling and grammar tool.
+Quillbot is also fantastic for people who want to avoid creating an account to use the software program or those looking for a simple user interface and a more affordable spelling and grammar tool version.

 If you’re looking for the best free Grammarly alternative, ProWritingAid is a great option.
 ProWritingAid offers several features that Grammarly doesn’t, including a style guide that is very useful for fiction writers, such as novelists and screenwriters.

 In addition, ProWritingAid provides feedback on your writing, including passive voice use, readability, sentence length, style errors, and grammar.
 ProWritingAid also has a free plan that includes all the abovementioned features.
 However, the paid version possesses more features, such as a plagiarism checker and a style editor.